Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP =
 - Added a new option to empty the shopping cart from the cart page.
 - The remove item icon in the cart now uses an SVG icon for better performance.
+- The Stripe checkout will show the payment method options based on what the merchant has enabled in their Stripe account.

 = 5.0.5 =
 - New option in the settings menu to force collect customer's shipping address for stripe checkout.